 The Dog Days of Summer & Perseids

-The end of the Dog Days mark the beginning of the Perseids meteor showers, prolific displays of shooting stars associated with the comet Swift–Tuttle.
+Stars twinkle or scintillate because they are so far from Earth that they appear as point sources of light easily disturbed by Earth's atmospheric turbulence, which acts like lenses and prisms diverting the light's path.
+The end of the Dog Days of summer mark the beginning of an opportunity to observe not only twinkling stars, but shooting ones, which are actually meteors!
+The Perseids meteor showers, prolific displays of shooting stars, are associated with the comet Swift–Tuttle.
 The Perseids are so called because the point from which they appear lies in the constellation Perseus.
 Meteorites contain different elements which emit different-colored light when they burn.
 Iron, one of the most common elements found in meteors, glows yellow.
 Silicates, which contain a form of the element silicon, glow red.
-A green glow, clearly visible in the trail of this shooting star, indicates the presence of burning copper.
+A green glow, clearly visible in the trails of some shooting stars, indicates the presence of burning copper! ⭐ 🔭 ⭐

 Twinkle twinkle little star ...

 The Dog Days of summer, generally reckoned to begin July 3rd and ending August 11th, coincides with the rising of the Dog Star, Sirius, in the constellation Canis Major.